-Whilst international observers found all Presidential elections to fall short of the Organization for Security and Co-operation’s standards, President Nazarbayev is genuinely popular in Kazakhstan, having led the country from independence through to being the most successful of the Central Asian republics.
+Whilst international observers found all Presidential elections fell short of the Organization for Security and Co-operation (OSCE)’s standards, President Nazarbayev is genuinely popular in Kazakhstan, having led the country from independence through to being the most successful of the Central Asian republics.
 Nazarbayev sees his greatest achievement as building an independent country without violence or a split along ethnic or religious lines.
 He has also overseen some of the most extensive financial and economic reforms in the former Soviet Union and decommissioned the enormous nuclear legacy left to Kazakhstan by the Russians.

 Despite a separation of powers in principle, President Nazarbayev wields considerable control over all three branches of government and dictates national policy priorities.
 He retains the right to appoint foreign, defence, interior and justice ministers.
 Nazarbayev is exempt from the constitutional bar on Presidents running for office more than twice in a row and from holding membership of a political party.
 Indeed, he is the head of the biggest political party in Kazakhstan, Nur Otan (which translates as ‘fatherland's ray of light’ in Kazakh).

-In June 2010, legislation was passed making President Nazarbayev the lifelong ‘Leader of the Nation’.
-The legislation grants him and his family exemption from investigation and prosecution for life and gives him the right to veto legislation and address Parliament at will, even when no longer President.
+In June 2010 legislation was passed making President Nazarbayev the lifelong ‘Leader of the Nation’.
+The legislation grants him and his family exemption from investigation and prosecution for life and gives him the right to veto legislation and address Parliament at will, even when he is no longer President.
 The legislation also foresees penalties for anyone found to insult the ‘honour and dignity’ of the President.

 In December 2010, an initiative was launched to keep President Nazarbayev in power until 2020, without elections, by means of a nationwide referendum.
 Following widespread international concern, the initiative was sent to the Constitutional Council who found it non-constitutional.
-To widespread international applause, President Nazarbayev announced in March that he would stand for April Presidential elections.
-He won the resulting elections with 96.6% of the vote.
+To widespread international praise, President Nazarbayev announced in March that he would stand for April Presidential elections.
+He won the resulting elections with 95.55% of the vote.
 Many opposition parties boycotted the elections in protest at the short time-frame.
 Indeed, one of the four resulting candidates publically voted for the incumbent himself.
 The next Presidential elections are due to take place in 2016.

 The Parliament of Kazakhstan is bicameral and consists of the Lower House (Majilis) and Upper House (Senate).
 Senators are elected by regional legislatures.
-The next Senate elections will take place in August 2014.
+The next Senate elections are due to take place in August 2014.
 Kassym-Jomart Tokayev was appointed the Speaker of the Senate on 16 October 2013.
 32 Senators are elected by local councils (Maslikhats) for a term of three years.
 The remaining 15 senators are appointed by the President.
 98 members of the Majilis are elected by proportional representation.
 The remaining nine represent the Assembly of Peoples of Kazakhstan, a body formed in 1995 to represent the different ethnic groups of Kazakhstan.
 This means that no House in the Kazakh Parliament is entirely elected by the public.
 The last Majilis elections were held on 15 January 2012.

-Since 2007, the only party represented in Parliament was the President’s Nur Otan.
-This is because no other party was able to pass the 7% threshold during the last elections.
-However, following legislation enacted in 2009 which guaranteed at least two political parties in Parliament, the elections on 15 January 2012 saw three parties exceed the 7% threshold (Nur Otan, Ak Zhol and CPPK Communists).
-It remains to be seen whether the two new parties will provide any genuine opposition to Nur Otan.
+Before 2012, the only party represented in Parliament was the President’s Nur Otan.
+However, following legislation enacted in 2009 which guaranteed at least two political parties in Parliament, the elections on 15 January 2012 saw three parties exceed the minimum 7% threshold (Nur Otan, Ak Zhol and the CPPK Communists).
+The two new parties do not provide any genuine opposition to Nur Otan.

 Kazakhstan is divided into sixteen administrative regions – 14 regions (oblasts) and two cities with special status (Astana and Almaty).
-Each is headed by an akim (regional governor).
+Each is headed by an Akim (regional governor).
 These regional akims are nominated by the President.
 The local town councils, the maslikhats, are elected by public vote.
 On 5-9 August 2013 Akims from village to small city level were elected for the first time by local district councils (Maslikhats).
 Aimed at providing an impetus for localised politics, the election was intended to create accountable officials less dependent on the affairs of the central apparatus and thus more capable of solving specific problems on the ground.
 Higher level Akims of large cities and regional centres are still appointed by the President directly.